maurice/yay-machine/docs/reference/transitions.md

 For *homogenous* state-data you also have the option to set `enableCopyDataOnTransition: true` to avoid some boilerplate.
 See the [states](./state.md) documentation for a longer discussion.

-## Combining different types of transition and options
+## Combining transitions and options

 We can mix-n-match most of the above, eg